-- a) To ensure local capacity and capability to undertake civil works, particularly focused on infrastructure. - b) To promote competition in the district for civil construction and maintenance activities.

-- c) To form part of a balanced portfolio of Council investments. - d) To provide a commercial rate of return on the Council's investment. - e) Assist Ashburton District Council in civil emergencies.
+- b) To promote competition in the district for civil construction and maintenance activities. - c) To form part of a balanced portfolio of Council investments. - d) To provide a commercial rate of return on the Council's investment. - e) Assist Ashburton District Council in civil emergencies.